- What does it mean to be detail oriented?

 1) Review and evaluate your relationship improvement compared with other people’s feedback

-Other people would notice a lot of things about you and they may talk to you about these.
+Other people would notice many things about you, and they may talk to you about these.

 From other people’s feedback, you can decide on the course of your self-development.

 From Socrates to Plato, any way you consider it, “An unexamined life is not worth living.”
 It is a privilege to be able to think about aspects of your daily existence.

 This will afford you the chance to become a better person.

 Not just a single thing in your life will matter all the time.

 You may need to think about things like creating time out to connect with your friends and family, and having new experiences.

 Sometimes you need to give yourself a break and have fun.

 As you pay attention to details, learn to keep an open mind to discoveries and applications of knowledge.